xiao-wang007/xiao-wang007.github.io/_sources/lab4.md

 Actions in ROS are alternatives to ROS services and we will introduce them at a later robotics lecture when we go through advanced ROS features.
-For now, actions are similar to ROS Servives in that you send a request and you get a response, but they offer more capabilities and are appropriate for complex tasks that can take a while to complete, like motion planning.
+For now, actions are similar to ROS Services in that you send a request and you get a response, but they offer more capabilities and are appropriate for complex tasks that can take a while to complete, like motion planning.